sophiebatten123/Batten-s_Bakery_Website/README.md

 ## Cake Strip

-- The Customer Favourites Section is eye catching to the user and contains a strip of delicious cakes that are individually linked to the step by step recipe guide.
+- The Customer Favourites Section is eye catching to the user and contains a strip of delicious cakes that are individually linked to the step-by-step recipe guide.
 - Users should be drawn to this section of the website due to the vibrant use of colour against a neutral background.
 This should encourage them to either want to try the cakes fresh from the bakery or bake their own at home.

 # Join Us Section